Voice & Live Sessions

 // Transcription: text version of audio (input or output)

-// Second parameter is `is_final` (true when transcription is finalized)
+// Second parameter is `is_final` — only the final delivery is suitable for storage

 .on_input_transcript(|text: &str, is_final: bool| {